vircadia/vircadia-native-core/BUILD.md

     // The identifying tag of the release.
     CMAKE_BACKTRACE_TOKEN

-    // The release version. e.g. 2021.3.2
+    // The release version, e.g., 2021.3.2.
     RELEASE_NUMBER
-    // The release name. e.g. Eos
+    // The release name, e.g., Eos.
     RELEASE_NAME
-    // The build commit. e.g. Use a Git hash for the most recent commit in the branch: fd6973b BUILD_NUMBER
+    // The build commit, e.g., use a Git hash for the most recent commit in the branch - fd6973b.
+    BUILD_NUMBER

     // The type of release.